Tranmere Rovers F.C.: Creation of the Superwhites

-Prenton Park emerged from the Second World War largely unscathed.
-Tranmere rejoined the peacetime Football League in Division Three North and stayed there until the 1958 restructuring of the football league's lower divisions.
-Manager Peter Farrell led Tranmere to finish 11th in the final season of the Northern Section, securing a place in the new national Division Three where they were, again, founder members.
-The final match against Wrexham, also fighting for a place in the higher league, attracted a crowd of 19,615, which remains the highest ever attendance at a Prenton Park league match.
+While the Borough Road stand received some damage, Prenton Park emerged from the Second World War largely unscathed.
+Tranmere rejoined the peacetime Football League in Division Three North, and stayed there until the 1958 restructuring of the football league's lower divisions.
+Manager Peter Farrell led Tranmere to finish 11th in the final season of the Northern Section, securing a place in the new national Division Three, where they were, again, founder members.
+The final match against Wrexham, also fighting for a place in the higher league, attracted a crowd of 19,615, which, as of 2010, remained the highest ever attendance at a Prenton Park league match.

 In 1961, Tranmere's inspirational captain Harold Bell left the club.
-Bell had been picked in the first game after the Second World War in the 1946 season and did not miss a match until he was dropped on 30 August 1955, a total of 459 consecutive appearances for a British team, a record which held until 2011.
+Bell had been picked in the first game after the Second World War in the 1946 season, and did not miss a match until he was dropped on 30 August 1955, a total of 459 consecutive appearances for a British team, a record he still holds.
 Rovers certainly missed their captain, and were relegated to Division Four for the first time in 1961.

-The club brought in Dave Russell as manager who made some revolutionary changes.
+The club brought in Dave Russell as manager, and Russell made some changes.
 Tranmere had worn a kit of blue shirts, white shorts and blue socks since 1904 – the same colours as local rivals, Division One club Everton.
-Russell introduced an all-white strip to set the teams apart; these have been Tranmere's usual colours since.
-Russell also developed a successful youth policy which included England international Roy McFarland among its graduates.
+Russell introduced an all-white strip to set the teams apart, and white has remained the primary colour on Tranmere's shirts ever since.
+Russell also developed a successful youth policy, with future England international Roy McFarland among its graduates.
 Russell guided Rovers back to Division Three in 1967, a year before a new 4,000-seater main stand was opened, and Rovers reached the fifth round of the FA Cup for the first time.
-Three years later the club's record attendance at Prenton Park was established as 24,424 supporters witnessed Rovers draw 2–2 with Stoke City in the FA Cup.
+Three years later the club's record attendance at Prenton Park was established, with 24,424 supporters watching the Rovers draw 2–2 with Stoke City in the FA Cup.

-In 1972, Ron Yeats was installed as player/manager.
+In 1972, Ron Yeats was installed as player-manager.
 He strengthened Tranmere's connections with local rivals Liverpool by recruiting several former teammates such as Ian St John, and bringing in Bill Shankly in a consultancy role.
 This team saw one of the most memorable Rovers results of all time when, in a League Cup tie in 1973, Tranmere beat First Division Arsenal 1–0 at their former Highbury home.
 However, Tranmere returned to the Fourth Division in 1975.
 The following decade was among the bleakest times in the club's history, with the team usually in the lower reaches of the Fourth Division, beset by financial problems, and attaining crowds of less than 2,000.